Index.

 First give your firewall a meaningful name and create a host.
 The host should have the official internal name, homsrv.wpl.ym like in our example from the network setup.
 Then, set the Platform to iptables and the version to 1.4.4 or later.

-The following screens show the Host OS settings and Firewall settings for this host.
+The following screens shows the Host OS settings and Firewall settings for this host.

 Next, the settings for eth0 and eth1.